 Objects are an intrinsic part of our lives, coexist with us, surround us as silent partners in life, and bear witness to the events we experience.
 They hold memories or call to action.

 Objects can be something to hold on, to give comfort, hope, resilience, a purpose or a sense of connection when they are associated with an experience that has a major impact on our lives, especially in times of crisis and transition, such as war, exile, political repression, COVID-19, a loss or any shocking situation we have experienced.

-In this group exhibition you will see objects, with their associated stories, that the artist Petra Vlasman has been collecting after calling for citizen participation.
+In the collective exhibition ‘HOMAGE’ there are objects, with their associated stories, that the artist Petra Vlasman has been collecting after calling for citizen participation.

 Thanks to the participants who have shared the intimate vision of a part of their lives with us, this collection of tributes to important life experiences has been formed.

 This collection of images and texts from the 75 participants allowed people and objects to be found and connected in a parallel exhibition to the Dissolved exhibition.